-- Warranty for full details on product warranties, contact your local Authorised Warmington Retailer. - For the fire operational and maintenance instructions visit www.warmington.co.nz and download the PDF. - Correct installation, operation and maintenance must be maintained to comply with Warmington's Warranty. - The appliance and flue system must be installed in accordance with AS/NZS 2918:2001 and the appropriate building codes. - The flue system and fireplace is to be swept annually, or more frequent if required. - The appliance and flue system has been tested to AS/NZS 2918:2001.
+- For the Fire Operational and Maintenance Instructions visit www.warmington.co.nz and up load the PDF. - Correct Installation must be maintained to comply with Warmington Warranty's. - The Appliance and Flue System must be Installed in accordance with ASNZS2918:2001 and the appropriate Building codes. - The Flue system and Fireplace is to be swept annually or more frequently if required.